knormoyle/rp2040_si5351_wspr/README.md

 ### 2. Configure Board

 - Open the **Tools > Board > Boards Manager...** menu item.
-- Type "raspberry pi pico" in the search bar until you see the **Raspberry Pi Pico/RP2040** entry and click on it.
+- Type "raspberry pi pico" in the search bar until you see the **Raspberry Pi Pico - Arduino Mbed OS RP2040 Boards** entry and click on it.
-  - For more details about the **Raspberry Pi Pico/RP2040**, please refer to [Arduino-Pico documentation](https://arduino-pico.readthedocs.io/en/latest/index.html).
+  - For more details, please refer to [Arduino-Pico documentation](https://arduino-pico.readthedocs.io/en/latest/index.html).
   - If you use Arduino IDE v1.*, please refer to [here](https://arduino-pico.readthedocs.io/en/latest/install.html#installing-via-arduino-boards-manager).
 - Click **Install** .
 - After installation is complete, close the **Boards Manager** window.
-- Open the **Tools > Board** menu item and select **Raspberry Pi Pico/RP2040 -> Raspberry Pi Pico** from the the list.
+- Open the **Tools > Board** menu item and select **Raspberry Pi Pico - Arduino Mbed OS RP2040 Boards** from the the list.
 - Open the **Tools** menu again to select values below:
   - Debug Level: "None"
   - Debug Port: "Serial"